LIA: Privacy-Preserving Data Quality Evaluation in Federated Learning Using a Lazy Influence Approximation: Related Work and Discussion

 \section{Related Work and Discussion}

 \paragraph{Federated Learning}

 Federated Learning (FL)~\cite{mcmahan2017communication,kairouz2021advances,wang2021field,li2020federated} has emerged as an alternative method to train ML models on data obtained by many different agents.
-In FL a center coordinates agents who acquire data and provide model updates.
-FL has been receiving increasing attention in both academia~\cite{lim2020federated,yang2019federated,he2020fedml,caldas2018leaf} and industry~\cite{hard2018federated,chen2019federated}, with a plethora of real-world applications (e.g., training models from smartphone data, IoT devices, sensors, etc.).
-Moreover, clustering techniques have seen recent usage in Federated Learning~\cite{Shu2022Clustering}.
+In FL, a center coordinates agents who acquire data and provide model updates.
+FL has been receiving increasing attention in both academia~\cite{lim2020federated,yang2019federated,he2020fedml,caldas2018leaf} and industry~\cite{hard2018federated,chen2019federated}, with a plethora of real-world applications.

 \paragraph{Influence functions}